 Bucket list experiences she’d like to try: Surfing, river paddleboarding, white water rafting, trapezing and aerial yoga

 Lance Williams is a former All-American baseball player with an undergrad degree in Exercise and Sport Science from Texas State University.
 After spending five years personal training, he left the field in 2006 to pursue a career in web design and development.
-In addition to functioning as the Director of Technology for Girls Gone Sporty, he runs two tech-focused websites, Learn Some Skills and Follow Lance.
+In addition to functioning as the Web Administrator for Girls Gone Sporty, he also runs Learn Some Skills.

 Hobbies:, “Nerding out” on TechTV videocasts, lifting weights, running and studying new technologies

 Favorite fit experiences so far: Snowboarding, basketball, hitting a Grand Slam against UT, teaching Group Power, mountain biking, surfing